mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - `strictFunctionTypes`
   This checks function type parameters covariantly instead of bivariantly.
-  Suffice it to say you want this.
+  Suffice it to say, you want this.
   The curious can learn more about these terms from Ben Weissmann's Strange Loop talk at
   <https://www.youtube.com/watch?v=uJHD2xyv7xo> and